liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 ![Figure 8.9: OpenSocial Gadget in your application list](../../images/open-social-in-context.png)

-Clicking *Actions* next to the gadget will enable you to edit, delete, change permissions, or refresh the gadget.
-Edit allows you to change the URL or category; Permissions gives you the basic View, Update, Delete, and Permissions options; Delete will remove the listing for the gadget; and the refresh option manually refreshed the gadget cache for cases where changes have been made to the gadget, but they are not displaying in the portlet.
+Clicking *Actions* next to the gadget will enable you to edit, delete, change permissions, or refresh the gadget. *Edit* allows you to change the URL or category; *Permissions* gives you the basic *View*, *Update*, *Delete*, and *Permissions* options; *Delete* will remove the listing for the gadget; and the refresh option manually refreshed the gadget cache for cases where changes have been made to the gadget, but they are not displaying in the portlet.

 ### Creating and editing OpenSocial gadgets

 OpenSocial gadgets are XML documents, so as part of Liferay's OpenSocial integration, a gadget editor is included.
 The gadget editor is a complete development environment for gadgets, and provides syntax highlighting, a preview function, undo/redo options, and built in tabs for working on multiple gadgets at once.
 You can also organize and manage gadgets through a simple file manager embedded into the portlet.
-To access the gadget editor, go to the Control Panel, and click on *OpenSocial Gadget Editor* in the content section.
+To access the gadget editor, go to the control panel, and click on *OpenSocial Gadget Editor* in the content section.

 Once you have created and saved a gadget using the editor, click on the wrench next to the file to rename, delete, publish, or get the URL for your gadget.
 If you want to display your gadget somewhere, you can click *Publish* to choose a category and display your gadget in the application menu, or click on *Show URL* to get a URL to display your gadget on any site that supports OpenSocial.